Evangelizing | Soul Winning the Apostle Paul's Way

 • “Begin to speak” — lost souls must hear the Word of God.

-• Prayer opens the door to effective personal evangelism.
+• Prayer opens the door to winning souls to Jesus.

 • Prayer also empowers you to discern and overcome demonic opposition to your soul winning efforts.